anthonywebb/sprinkler/README.md

 6. Each calendar must be described in config.json, array `calendars`
 7. Each entry in the array must include an item `name` (must be unique).
 8. Each entry in the array must include an item `format`, set to `iCalendar`.
 9. Each entry in the array must include an item `source`, set to the `ICAL` address of the calendar (see calendar details).
+You can also load a calendar from a file (must be in the iCalendar format) using a `file:` URL (for example: `file:mycalendar.ics`).

-(This calendar feature supports both https and http access.
-It should work with any web calendar that offers a public web access in the iCalendar format.)
+(This calendar feature supports both https and http web access.
+It should work with any web calendar that supports public download in the iCalendar format.)

 Watering programs can be automatically adjusted using weather information from the Weather Underground servers: